What is urinary incontinence?

 - no strong urge to urinate

-- Frequency depends on the workload.
+- Frequency depends on the exertion

 Possible causes: